orca-project/hoen/README.md

 As stated above, there are two stub controllers, behaving as placeholders: *imec_controller.py* and *tcd_controller.py*.
 Currently, each stub controller possesses two methods that IMEC and TCD must implement/override in their respective controller: the *create_slice* and *remove_slice*.

 Both IMEC and TCD are free to implement, use, call, integrate, or whatever, in any way they please.
 Really, do whatever you want.

 We just need you to react to the calls of these two methods and return the appropriate formatted messages, as exemplified in the source-code of the stub controllers.

 Ideally, you won't need to modify anything apart from your respective controllers.
 Please enter in contact with me if you find any bugs/unexpected behaviour.

-# Branches
+## Branches

-There are 4 branches in thisrepository:
+There are 4 branches in this repository:
 1. The *master* branch.
 Let's leave it as it is, failsafe and working.
 2. The *imec*  branch.
 I kindly ask to IMEC to use this branch for the testing and development of their SDR part.
 3. The *tcd*  branch.
 I kindly ask to TCD to use this branch for the testing and development of their SDR part.